Tenancy Deposit Protection Scheme

 Every private Landlord in England and Wales letting private residential property is by law required to join one of four government - authorised tenancy deposit protection schemes if:

 The start date of the tenancy is after 6 April 2007 (excisting tenancies prior to this date will not be effected by this legislation) The tenancy is let under an Assured Short Term tenancy agreement.

-From the 6th April 2012 the deposit must be registered within 30 days of receipt and the tenants informed which means in reality that if you use an agent like Black Katz where the deposit is collected @ 14 days before the move-in the timescale for the landlord is actually reduced to 16 days from the date of move-in.
+The deposit must be registered within 30 days of receipt and the tenants informed which means in reality that if you use an agent like Black Katz where the deposit is collected @ 14 days before the move-in the timescale for the landlord is actually reduced to 16 days from the date of move-in.

 As we do not hold deposits we would advise you, our Landlord to look into the schemes that are on offer.
 If you have any problems with this procedure just contact the office that you have been dealing with and they will guide you through the whole process step by step.

-The three schemes are:
+The four schemes are:

 For more information, visit www.depositprotection.com or call 0844 4727 000